PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

-- If there is some exercise performed in the grant, that grant can't be deleted.
+- If exercise is performed for NQSO and ISO or Vested details are  entered for RSA, RSU or Carried interest, Grant can not be deleted

 ### UX Rule